 This has continued to happen every night since then.
 I'm pretty sure nothing is going to appear on the stairs, since nothing has up to this point, but I couldn't stand being the only one to know about the noises anymore.
 Emmy lives in the city, and by "the city", I mean Chicago proper, and mom and I are in the suburbs, just south-west of the city.
 It's not all that far, but Emmy says traffic can be crazy, and she only drives out to see us about once a month.
 She was here just a few days before the noises started, but I couldn't wait another 2 weeks.
 I sent her a note saying something was up and I really needed to see her.
 About 2 minutes after I hit send on the email, my phone rang.
 It was Emmy, worried about her little sis.
 She wanted me to tell her what was wrong over the phone, but I told her I couldn't, that I needed her to come see me.
 So she'll be here tomorrow, after school.
 Now I just have to figure out how to tell her that her "little sis" may be losing it.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Erika KehletWrite a Review